mathcodebr/mathcodebr/README.md

-Projeto educacional de Matemática e Computação.
+Projeto educacional Matemática e Computação.

 <!--
 **mathcodebr/mathcodebr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.